HackingFromHomeHackathon/november-2020/submissions/JaquelineP-pubquiz.md

 ## Preface

 Lately a lot of social interaction got lost due to covid restrictions.
 Most of the developers are working from home for a long time.
-Furthermore all social company events are canceled.
+Furthermore, all social company events are canceled.
 _70 % of employees say friends at work is the most crucial element to a happy working live_ quotes [theuse](https://www.themuse.com/advice/why-having-friends-at-work-is-actually-crucial-to-your-success).
-Having a good working atmosphere increases personal development, speed of the software developement as well as the commitment to high quality.
+Having a good working atmosphere increases personal development, speed of the software development as well as the commitment to high quality.

 ## Our solution: PubQuiz

 To enhance social interaction between you and your colleagues, we invented a digital form of the offline PubQuiz.
 _A pub quiz is a quiz held in a pub or bar.
 These events are also called quiz nights, trivia nights, or bar trivia_ (see [Wikipedia](https://en.wikipedia.org/wiki/Pub_quiz))

-The pub quiz is the perfect possibilty to get to know your team mates and improve team collobaration.
+The pub quiz is the perfect possibility to get to know your teammates and improve team collaboration.
 First a quiz master selects categories and creates questions for each category.
 Sample categories might be _Celebrities_, _Sports_ or _Movies_.
 Afterwards each player logs in by providing a name and a quiz identifier.
 The quiz id is used to create a Jitsi room.
 When all players arrived, the quiz master finally starts the first round.
 All team members are split into small teams (up to five members).
 While answering the questions together, they can communicate via Jitsi.
-If one player enters the solution, all other players of the sub team can see the input as well.
+If one player enters the solution, all other players of the subteam can see the input as well.
 After each round as well as at the end of the quiz, all players come back to a joined room.
 The quiz master evaluates the given answers and scores points.

 ## Our tech stack

-As frontend we utilized [Svelte](https://svelte.dev/).
+As a frontend, we utilized [Svelte](https://svelte.dev/).
-For saving the required quiz data (metadata, rounds, questions, teams, scores..) we developed a [Spring Boot](https://spring.io/projects/spring-boot) backend in Java.
+For saving the required quiz data (metadata, rounds, questions, teams, scores etc) we developed a [Spring Boot](https://spring.io/projects/spring-boot) backend in Java.
-As a database we used [PostgreSQL](https://www.postgresql.org/).
+As a database, we used [PostgreSQL](https://www.postgresql.org/).
 For communication between Svelte UI and Spring backend we created REST API, the swagger documentation is available via: TODO

 Due to the time limitations, we couldn't implement all screen.
 We designed a few more screens using [Zeplin](https://zeplin.io/).